mooazn/post-from-os/README.md

 # post-from-os

 ### NOTE: The below accounts are ones that I have my code geared towards and have hosted on my virtual private server.
-I have not deployed either Reddit code to my server.
+I have not deployed Reddit code to my server.
 I have no use to deploy it because no community requested a Reddit bot.
 However, I will continue to create and fix bots for various social media platforms even if I do not use them.

 ####  Example of Reddit: https://www.reddit.com/user/postsalestoredditest
 ####  Example Screenshots of Discord: https://ibb.co/XXgdFNR